nguyen-v/Automatic-screen-rotation/README.md

 #### Configuration file and debugging
 6. Change the settings in rotate_screen_config.ini
-    - You can execute the python script in a console for debugging purposes with py .\rotate_screen.py (open the terminal in the Source folder)
+    - You can execute the python script in a console for debugging purposes with py .\rotate_screen.py (open the terminal in the Source folder) or open rotate_screen_console.exe